BEEF LIVER BALLS

 This article helps dismantle the notion that meat is an incomplete food (for dogs).
 For humans (omnivores) yes we need other food sources, but as this article based on an independent Australian University study shows, Meat is a highly dense nutrient food.

-It's easy to forgot the value of meat in a human diet, let alone the carnivore domestic dog.
-For a long time there was movement against meat, however lately humans have been told to have more balance in their diet.
+It's easy to forget the value of meat in a human diet, let alone the carnivore domestic dog.
+For a long time there was a movement against meat, however lately humans have been told to have more balance in their diet.
 While humans have a choice on food types, they should never deny feeding their dog a majority meat diet, as this article will show.